share

 What is Microservices architecture?

-In contrast to the monolithic approach, in the microservices architecture, the application structure is split into separate, small, independent services, which are often defined only by business logic and interact with each other through HTTP requests or third-party APIs.
-Each of these services has its own database, which allows you to ensure the continuity of the services delivery, their independence and prevent loss of quality and data.
-Microservices architecture is very important for those companies that are going to implement DevOps methodology, ensuring the continuity of delivery of their services.
+In contrast to the monolithic architecture approach, in the microservices architecture, the application structure is split into separate, small, independent services, which are often defined only by business functions and interact with each other through HTTP requests or third-party APIs.
+Each of these services has its own database, which allows you to ensure the continuity of the business-oriented services delivery and their independence, as well as prevent loss of quality and data in a distributed architecture.
+Microservices architecture is very important for those companies that are going to implement DevOps methodology, ensuring the continuity of delivery of their services via cross-functional teams.
 However, this architecture has its pros and cons.

 Microservices pros

 • Self-sufficiency.
-Each individual micro-service can be built to provide a specific business goal and work completely independently from the rest of the microservices.
+Each individual micro-service can be built to provide a specific business function goal and work completely independently from the rest of the microservices, enabling independent scaling.

 • Technical variety.
-Unlike monolithic architecture, where the selected stack is final and does not tolerate any changes, with the microservice architecture you will have the opportunity to select a separate stack for each service, improving productivity.
+Unlike monolithic architecture, where the selected stack is final and does not tolerate any changes, with the microservices architecture you will have the opportunity to select a separate stack for each service, improving productivity through flexible technology stacks.

 • Scalability.
-One of the main advantages of microservices over monolithic, making it so popular these days.
-Due to the dispersed system of individual services, the system as a whole is extremely flexible and capable of expanding through changes in individual services.
+One of the main advantages of microservices over monolithic is that they are so popular these days.
+Due to the dispersed system of independent services, the system as a whole is extremely flexible and capable of expanding through changes in individual services with independent scaling rather than relying solely on vertical scaling.

 • High sustainability.
-Each of the microservices works autonomously, and therefore any errors in one of them will not affect the work of others, thereby increasing the reliability of the system as a whole.
+Each of the microservices works autonomously, and therefore, any errors in one of them will not affect the work of others, thereby increasing the reliability of the distributed computing network system as a whole.

 • Continuous delivery.
-Due to the autonomy of individual services and modules, customers can receive permanent value, while you can always make changes to specific services without stopping the system as a whole.
+Due to the autonomy of independent services and modules, customers can receive permanent value, while you can always make changes to specific services without stopping the system as a whole.

 • Minor changes are easier to implement.
-You don't need to stop and re-deploy the entire system for small changes.
+You don't need to stop and re-deploy the entire system for small changes, which reduces deployment complexity.

-• Simplified onboarding.
-Newcomers can jump on a specific microservice and immediately get into work, so they do not need to examine the entire system.
+Simplified onboarding.
+Newcomers can jump on a specific microservice and immediately get into work, so they do not need to examine the entire system, making cross-functional teams more agile.

 Microservices cons

 • More complicated approach.
-Developing a microservice architecture requires in-depth knowledge from software engineers, especially in terms of establishing connections between microservices.
+Developing a microservices architecture requires in-depth knowledge from software engineers, especially in terms of establishing connections between microservices and managing APIs.

 • Greater resource consumption.
-Microservices architecture often requires not only more effort but more development time and manpower, which may not suit some companies.
+Microservices architecture often requires not only more effort but more development time and manpower, which may not suit some companies and adds to operational overhead.

 • Complicated deployment.
-A large number of stand-alone services and connections between them require a greater effort from developers to deploy the app.
+A large number of stand-alone services and connections between them require a greater effort from developers to deploy the app, increasing deployment complexity.

 • Complicated testing.
-Of course, a more complex system consisting of disparate services created using different tech stacks requires a more thorough approach to testing.
-Running a few automated scripts through the entire system will have no effect in such a situation.
+Of course, a more complex system consisting of disparate services created using different technology stacks requires a more thorough approach to testing.
+Running a few automated scripts through the entire system will have no effect in such a situation due to debugging challenges across a distributed architecture.

 microservices pros and cons